Fog1ess/Fog1ess/README.md

 # Hello world!
 - 👋 I’m Kevin Qi
-- 👀 I’m interested in programming, anime and gaming
+- 👀 I’m interested in programming, anime, and gaming
-- 🌱 I’m currently learning CS in Georgetown University
+- 🌱 I hold a master's degree in CS from Georgetown University
 - 📫 ycqi1112@gmail.com

 <!---